 Historic Environment - All aspects of the environment resulting from the integration between people and places through time, including all surviving physical remains of past human activity, whether visible, buried or submerged, and landscaped and planted or managed flora.

-House in Multiple Occupation (HMO) -

-A House in Multiple Occupation as defined in the 1985 Housing Act is one that is occupied by persons who do not form a single household.
+House in Multiple Occupation (HMO) - As defined in the 1985 Housing Act, one that is occupied by persons who do not form a single household.